 Admission Avoidance and Discharge Service (Tower Hamlets)

-The admission avoidance and discharge service are a multidisciplinary team who work in partnership with the In-reach lead nurse to prevent unnecessary admission to hospital.
+The admission avoidance and discharge service work in partnership with the In-reach lead nurse to prevent unnecessary admission to hospital.

 John Harrison House

 The Royal London Hospital